 No. There are no “cut-off” GPAs or LSATs below which an application will not be considered in its entirety.
 We have no computational methods for making admission decisions, no mechanical shortcuts, no substitutes for careful assessment and good judgment.
-Our review process seeks to assess a number of characteristics that have few direct or precise measures by looking for evidence of these characteristics throughout an application.

 - Can I find out my status via email or over the phone?